GrgMdmn/OpenClassrooms_AI_Projects/Project_7/deployment/README.md

-# API Deployment - Air Paradis Project
+# API Deployment – Air Paradis Project

+📘 This documentation is also available in [French 🇫🇷](./README.fr.md)

 This folder contains the code and configuration necessary to deploy the sentiment prediction API.

+---

 ## 🎯 Objective

 Deploy a REST API that allows to:

-- predict the sentiment of a tweet (positive or negative) based on an LSTM model trained on embeddings (Word2Vec or GloVe).
+- Predict the sentiment of a tweet (positive or negative) using an LSTM model trained on embeddings (Word2Vec or GloVe),
-- report prediction errors
+- Report prediction errors.

-The API uses the best-performing model, registered on MLflow, and serves it via FastAPI.
+The API uses the best-performing model registered on MLflow and serves it via FastAPI.

 ---